A Theory of Semantic Communication: Problem Formulation

 \subsection{Semantic encoding}

 From the transmitter's perspective, the semantic decoder at the receiver is dictated by the interpretation of the agreed language.
-The semantic encoding problem is thus how to encode the intended meaning using messages to minimize the misinterpretation of the receiver, considering the semantic channel as well as the given semantic decoder.
+The semantic encoding problem is thus how to encode the intended meaning using messages to minimize the misinterpretation at the receiver, considering the semantic channel as well as the given semantic decoder.
 For a figurative analogy, consider a mother talking to her son.
 The mother knows the way her son would interpret her message.
 Therefore, for the mother, semantic encoding is the problem of choosing the best messages to express her meaning such that the meaning can be precisely conveyed to the son.
 A practical example of semantic encoding is video compression, wherein international standards typically specify only the decoder \cite{MPEG}.
 The manufacturers are free to design the video encoders as long as the encoded video can be decoded by the standardized decoder.
+While we will assume that the stochastic semantic channel and interpretation mappings are known by the encoder in this work, a data-driven approach where this mapping can be learned through interactions is left as a potential future extension.

 \begin{defi}[Semantic encoding schemes] A semantic encoding scheme is a mapping from the meaning set $\mathcal{W}$ to the message set $\mathcal{S}$, denoted by

 or the matrix form $\bm{U}\in \RR^{N\times M}$. \end{defi}